QuentinBastos/InteractiveBook/README.md

 5. Run `symfony server:start`
 6. Open your browser and go to `http://localhost:8000`
 7. Enjoy the project
-8. With XDEBUG Symfony : U sould use this line to activate the XDEBUG session `set XDEBUG_SESSION=1`.
+8. With XDEBUG Symfony : U should use this line to activate the XDEBUG session `set XDEBUG_SESSION=1`.

 ## Project description